2020 NDA Schooling Show Championships will be held

 EXCEPTION: AA and Jr/YR riders can share a horse if they both qualified but all other rules apply so the horse cannot be shown twice in the same level and the horse must be shown in consecutive levels.

-Horse/rider combination must have earned two qualifying scores, at any test in the level (including USEF Rider Tests), from two judges, at two different NDA-recognized schooling shows held within the qualifying season of October 1, 2015 through the closing date of the championship.
+Horse/rider combination must have earned two qualifying scores, at any test in the level (including USEF Rider Tests), at two different NDA-recognized schooling shows held within the qualifying season (October 1–September 30 of the current year) through the closing date of the championship.